-When she felt like teasing me, my (late) mother called me the future Ibn Battuta, the peripatetic traveler who traversed the world, in 14th century.
+When she felt like teasing me, my (late) mother called me the future Ibn Battuta, the peripatetic traveler who traversed the world, in the 14th century.
 She based her prediction on the fact that I had a mole on my foot (a family superstition) and also because I loved to learn about new places.
 Whether or not I will be a world-traveler and a scholar is something I would rather not speculate about, but I have certainly seen more of the world than many of my family members and friends.
 The spirit of travel that my mother alluded to, the thrill of discovering new places, of hearing different languages, trying different foods, listening to the sounds of music of different lands and experiencing different ways of organizing life has stayed with me and continues to inspire me – on a daily basis.
 So, how does one travel like Ibn Battuta?

-With modern transport, travel may have lost some of its old-world charm, but it does form character and expands one’s mind.
+With modern transport, travel may have lost some of its old-world charms, but it does form character and expands one’s mind.
 As Bruce Chatwin, the British travel writer said, ”As you go along, you literally collect places.”
 My sense is that all great travelers including Ibn Battuta ‘collected places,’ and this informed their rich characters.

 While the days of pre-passport travel have long gone past, what remains are the fragments of those days: memories and dreams of traveling unrestricted.
 Before I get ahead of myself and paint a romantic, idyllic picture of the 14th century, let’s step back and recall that there was no mass-rapid transit back in the day.
-No trains, Airplanes or Amtrack.
-One’s best bet was a Ship, Camel or a Horse and yes, let’s remember that there were bandits and Highway men.
-But despite all this, travel represented something that it doesn’t today: A sense of expansion, deliverance from limitation and a sense of belonging to the world outside of our own.
+No trains, Airplanes, or Amtrack.
+One’s best bet was a Ship, Camel, or a Horse and yes, let’s remember that there were bandits and Highwaymen.
+But despite all this, travel represented something that it doesn’t today: A sense of expansion, deliverance from limitation, and a sense of belonging to the world outside of our own.

 Travel is not an equal playing field.
 As someone with a ‘third-world’ passport, I have been made aware, more than once, that my mobility is not guaranteed.
 I have always, more than anything, wanted to be mobile – to pick my backpack and move.
 As a light-traveler, I usually like to just pack a small suitcase and carry my backpack.
 With this, I have traveled quite a bit.
 My adventures have involved arguing with visa officers in the American, Austrian and Dutch embassies involving health insurance, the amount of money I had in my bank account to why I want to visit their country.
 In each case, I won my case.
 But the fact that I, as a young brown male, from a former colony should have to justify why I have to travel, is something I (still) don’t quite understand.
 While impressionable teens from the U.K. or the U.S., can pack their bags, buy a ticket and just show up to (almost

 ) any country in Asia or Africa, and write what they want, create a discourse about these places – the gender relations, the food, the way they are treated – and a million things; I sense that something is not right in our world.
-A 16 year old me could never do such a thing.
+A 16-year-old me could never do such a thing.
 Power relations between countries, visa treaties become all too real when one travels under those terms.
 Despite this, I have been lucky and have seen quite a bit of the world we live in.